-Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust (including burn pits), the PM10 overall short-term health risk was not evaluated due to no data for analysis.
-For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust (including burn pits, the PM{2.5} overall short-term health risk was not evaluated due to no data for analysis.
-However, the FOB Kutschbach and vicinity area is a dust-prone semi-arid desert environment, also subject to vehicle traffic.
-Consequently, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
-For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
-No burn pits or incinerators existed at FOB Kutschbach.
-Trash was disposed at an offsite burn pit by Local Nationals (LN); the burn pit distance from the FOB is unknown.
-However, the PM10 and the PM{2.5} overall short-term health risks specifically for burn pits were not evaluated due to no environmental samples collected near burn pits provided for analysis - see Section 10.7.
-Where burn pits exist, exposures may vary, and exposures to high levels of PM10 and PM{2.5} from smoke may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups.
-Although most short-term health effects from exposure to particulate matter and burn pit smoke should have resolved postdeployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
-Some individuals may have sought treatment for acute respiratory irritation while at FOB Kutschbach and vicinity.
+Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust: the PM10 overall short-term health risk was Low.
+For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust: the PM2.5 overall short-term health risk was Low.
+However, the ANA and vicinity area is a dust-prone desert environment, with a semi-arid climate, and is also subject to vehicle traffic.
+Consequently, exposures to PM10 and PM2.5 may vary, as conditions vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly from exposures to high levels of dust during high winds or dust storms.
+For PM10 and PM2.5, certain subgroups of the deployed forces (e.g., those with preexisting asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
+Burn pits existed in the vicinity; however, the PM10 and the PM2.5 overall short-term health risks specifically for burn pits were not evaluated due to the fact that no environmental samples were collected near burn pits - see Section 10.7.
+Where burn pits exist, exposures may vary, and exposures to high levels of PM10 and PM2.5 from smoke may result in mild to more serious shortterm health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups.
+Although most short-term health effects from exposure to particulate matter and incinerator and/or burn pit smoke should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
+Some individuals may have sought treatment for acute respiratory irritation while at ANA and vicinity.
 Personnel who reported with symptoms or required treatment while at site(s) with burn pit activity should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of Medical Care).